Version-Controlled Context: The Missing Layer in AI-Assisted Development

 Unstructured documentation is better than nothing, but structure enables automation:

 Agents can parse reliably.
-A structured format (YAML, TOML, JSON) allows agents to extract specific fields programmatically.
-"What are the key decisions for the authentication module?" becomes a query, not a reading comprehension task.
+A structured format allows agents to extract specific fields programmatically.
+"What are the constraints that apply to this module?" becomes a query, not a reading comprehension task.

 Completeness is verifiable.
 A schema defines what context should contain.
-Tooling can identify gaps—modules without context, decisions without rationale, patterns without examples.
+Tooling can identify gaps - modules without context, decisions without rationale, contextual commits where the action lines don't validate.

 The Compounding Effect